Abielcz/Abielcz.github.io/README.md

 ____________________________________________________________________________

 ### Professional Assessment
-Since beginning my Computer Science program at Southern New Hampshire University in 2021, I’ve developed a strong foundation in data structures, algorithms, software design, and database systems.
-My portfolio highlights growth across each of these areas through real-world projects and technical enhancements.
+My journey in computer science began during high school through a dual enrollment program, where I started college-level coursework before graduating.
+Despite challenges brought on by the COVID-19 pandemic, I remained committed to my path, transferring to Southern New Hampshire University, where I earned both my associate's and bachelor’s degrees in Computer Science.

-These artifacts demonstrate:
+Through this program, I built a strong foundation in data structures, algorithms, software design, and database systems.
+This portfolio reflects my technical growth through real-world projects that demonstrate:
-- Proficiency in transitioning between programming languages (e.g., Java to Python).
+- Proficiency in transitioning between languages (e.g., Java to Python).
-- Optimization of code efficiency and system performance.
+- Optimized code for performance, clarity, and scalability.
-- Implementation of secure and maintainable database solutions.
+- Implementation of secure, maintainable database solutions.
-- Professional communication through code reviews and team collaboration.
+- Effective communication through code reviews and collaboration.

-My work not only reflects technical competency but also a growing ability to adapt to development environments and problem-solve effectively.
+My work demonstrates not just technical skills, but also adaptability, problem-solving, and a focus on writing clean, efficient, and secure code.

 ____________________________________________________________________________